Consensys/doc.gnark/docs/Concepts/schemes_curves.md

 ### PlonK

-PlonK is a universal preprocessing general-purpose zk-SNARK construction introduced by
+PlonK is a universal preprocessing general-purpose zk-SNARK construction.
-A. Gabizon, Z. Williamson and O. Ciobotaru in 2019.

-It is a recent proving scheme that attracted a lot of attention in several blockchain projects due to its universal and updateable preprocessing phase, and its short and constant verifier time.
+It's a proving scheme with a preprocessing phase that can be updated, and has a short and constant verification time.
 On the downside, PlonK proofs are bigger and slower to generate compared to Groth16.

 !!! info